 According to laboratory analysis, the antioxidant power of cat’s claw surpasses that of many extracts of fruits, vegetables, cereals, and medicinal plants.

 Cat’s Claw and Arthritis

 Cat’s claw extract ability to inhibit inflammation helps to promote healthy joint structure and function, as well as relieving the pain and discomfort of arthritis.

 Scientists have discovered that cat’s claw may even protect cartilage.
 When human cartilage cells were exposed to joint-destroying interleukin-1 beta, cat’s claw helped restore levels of joint-protective insulin-like growth factor-1.
 By suppressing inflammatory agents that can degrade cartilage, while activating a cartilage-protective biochemical, cat’s claw may help to preserve healthy cartilage in aging joints.

 Cat’s Claw What You Must Know

-- In the Amazon rainforest, indigenous peoples have long used cat’s claw to treat inflammation, arthritis, stomach ulcers, and infections, and scientists believe this Peruvian vine holds great potential as a botanical therapeutic agent for human health.
+- In the Amazon rainforest, indigenous people have long used cat’s claw to treat inflammation, arthritis, stomach ulcers, and infections, and scientists believe this Peruvian vine holds great potential as a botanical therapeutic agent for human health.